-CISSP Domain 5: Identity and Access Management- What you need to know for the Exam
+CISSP domain five: Identity and access management- What you need to know for the exam

 Identity and Access Management (IAM) is the set of business processes, information and technology for managing and using digital identities.
 IAM includes the people, processes, and technology required to provide secure and auditable access to systems and applications.
 The operational improvements and benefits delivered by IAM will help advance each of these core business drivers:

 - Increased user productivity through self-service capabilities and a reduced number of accounts used to login